 Kobborg is in his mid-40s and no longer dancing regularly, but he has produced programmes starring Alina, where he often makes cameo appearances.

-So, the programme coming to Sadler’s Wells this winter brings together Cojocaru and Kobborg, as well as guest dancers whose names have not yet been officially announced.
+The programme coming to Sadler’s Wells this winter brings together Cojocaru and Kobborg, as dancers, co-producers and choreographers.

 |What||Alina Cojocaru, Sadler's Wells|